-The Issuer must notify in writing Ginnie Mae's Office of Issuer & Portfolio Management (see Addresses) of any mortgage found to be defective.
-The Issuer must receive Ginnie Mae's written approval prior to any substitution for or buyout of a Defective Mortgage from a pool.
-A request to buy out a Defective Mortgage must be submitted in accordance with the Form Letter for Loan Repurchase (Appendix VI-2).
+The Issuer must notify Ginnie Mae's Office of Issuer & Portfolio Management (see Addresses), of any mortgage found to be defective and must receive Ginnie Mae's written approval prior to any substitution for or repurchase of a loan from a pool.
+A request to repurchase a defective loan must be submitted in accordance with the Form Letter for Loan Repurchase (Appendix VI-2).